Student Financial Support

 Support payments 19+ (adults)

-All students aged 19 or over who are finding it hard to pay costs of studying at College may be able to access financial support through Student Support.
+All full-time students aged 19 or over, who are finding it hard to pay the costs of studying at College may be able to access financial support through Student Support.
 For more information please contact Student Support on 01895 853380.

 If you are a parent aged under 20 years old at the start of your course Care to Learn (C2L) can help pay for your childcare while you’re learning.
 Applications should be made direct to Care to Learn.
 More information is available at www.direct.gov.uk/caretolearn or through the helpline on 0800 121 8989.